msorce/tic-tac-toe-minimax-algorithm/README.md

 # The Minimax Algorithm

 ### in game theory
 The maximin value of a player is the largest value that the player can be sure to get without knowing the actions of the other players; equivalently, it is the smallest value the other players can force the player to receive when they know his action.
-Its formal definition is

 The player running the algorithm is the maximizing player